ebellocchia/py_crypto_hd_wallet/README.md

 |Korean|*HdWalletBipLanguages.KOREAN*|

 A wallet can be created in the following ways:
-- randomly by generating a random mnemonic with the specified words number (default: 24) and language (default: English):
+- Randomly by generating a random mnemonic with the specified words number (default: 24) and language (default: English):

         from py_crypto_hd_wallet import HdWalletBip44Coins, HdWalletBipWordsNum, HdWalletBipLanguages, HdWalletBipFactory